Demorome/ShowOff-NVSE/README.md

 # Credits
-Kormakur, lStewieAl, c6, Luthien, TommInfinite, Jazzisparis, karut - for their help and the code I stole off all of them.
+Kormakur, lStewieAl, c6, Luthien, TommInfinite, Jazzisparis, karut - for their invaluable help and the code I stole off all of them.

 * Code taken from JohnnyGuitar NVSE: https://www.nexusmods.com/newvegas/mods/66927